 (If you have a MCOM or relevant master’s degree that is NOT corresponding then you are most likely eligible for the CPA exam.
 You can proceed to read this post on how to start the application process)

 A Post Dedicated to Indian BCOM CPA Candidates

 Being an Indian Chartered Accountant is a great accomplishment and I like to commend you on that, but getting pass the US-centric CPA exam requirements can be frustrating and let me help you go over the steps one by one.

-- Get your relevant experience properly verified
+- Fulfill your experience requirement and get properly verified

 1A.
 The 4-Year Bachelor Degree Rule